mariatnguyen/mariatnguyen.github.io/about.md

 <h1>About</h1>

-I'm a software engineer/front-end developer.
+I'm a software engineer/front-end developer located in Los Angeles.
 This blog is dedicated as an outlet for me to discuss design and programming.

 ### Links